-Chronic Obstructive Pulmonary Disease, or COPD, is the third leading cause of death in the United States, affecting 16 million Americans and millions more who do not know they have it.
+Chronic Obstructive Pulmonary Disease, or COPD, is a leading cause of death in the United States, affecting 16 million Americans and millions more who do not know they have it.
 COPD can stifle a person’s ability to breathe, lead to long-term disability, and dramatically affect his or her quality of life.

 The COPD National Action Plan is the first-ever blueprint for a multi-faceted, unified fight against the disease.
 Developed at the request of Congress with input from the broad COPD community, it provides a comprehensive framework for action by those affected by the disease and those who care about reducing its burden.